Journey to Ithaca: Chapter Two

 As they arrive at the place in the foothills of the Himalayas where the ashram is located, Sophie falls violently ill and is taken to hospital while Matteo enters the ashram alone.
 Under the care of the refreshingly European Dr Bishop Sophie recovers to bear out her pregnancy but when the baby comes she moves into the family quarters with newborn Giacomo.
-She lives isolated from the community while Matteo becomes more and more involved eventually working for the Mother, a mysterious older woman who runs the ashram since the Guru’s passing, as her secretary and works with her on publishing the Master’s writing.
-Having a second child does not make things any better and the children end up with their grandparents, first in Germany then in Italy as Sophie sets out on her quest to find out about the true story of the Mother that has taken control of her husband’s life.
+She lives isolated from the community while Matteo becomes increasingly involved, eventually working for the Mother, a mysterious older woman who runs the ashram since the Guru's passing, as her secretary and works with her on publishing the Master's writing.
+Having a second child does not make things any better and the children end up with their grandparents, first in Germany and then in Italy as Sophie sets out on her quest to find out about the true story of the Mother that has taken control of her husband's life.

 Chapter Three

 Matteo is still sick in the hospital as Sophie tells him she will set off on her quest to learn about the life of the Mother.
 It starts in Cairo just after World War I where Laila was born as the unruly child of French Egyptian academics.
-Eventually her parents sent her off to Paris to live with her aunt in a stuffy bourgeois apartment.
+Eventually, her parents sent her off to Paris to live with her aunt in a stuffy bourgeois apartment.
 She finds solace in the oriental shop of Madame Lacan where she reads and learns about India which has an inexplicable attraction for her.
-When she finds out there will be a dance troupe visiting performing Krishna Lila, she identifies with Lila and convinces the troupe’s leader Krishna to take her on and train her.
+When she finds out there will be a dance troupe visiting to perform Krishna Laila, she identifies with Laila and convinces the troupe's leader Krishna to take her on and train her.
 The troupe takes her to New York where they live in the uptown apartment of a rich benefactress.
 But the routine of the shows and the poverty wear her down and she suffers from terrible headaches.
-One night in Holyoke MA she sneaks away before the performance, travels back to New York but before she can find a job Krishna catches up with her and accepts an offer of free tickets to India to take her home.
+One night in Holyoke MA she sneaks away before the performance, and travels back to New York but before she can find a job Krishna catches up with her and accepts an offer of free tickets to India to take her home.
 This entire life journey is traced by Sophie visiting all these places eventually ending alone on the platform of the railway station in Holyoke with no trace of the world Laila knew 45 years ago in sight.

 Chapter Four

 Returning to Bombay Sophie has an address where the old Krishna lived and goes there to find out what happened to Laila once she got to India.
-She receives a package of writing by Laila which tells the story of Laila’s quest in India and how she came to run the ashram in a gushing stream of narratives and poems that take up most of chapter Four.
+She receives a package of writing by Laila which tells the story of Laila's quest in India and how she came to run the ashram in a gushing stream of narratives and poems that take up most of chapter Four.